pixl8/Preside-Documentation/docs/02.devguides/13.customerrorpages/page.md

 }
 ```

 In most cases however, you will not need to configure this for your local environment.
-PresideCMS uses ColdBox's environment configuration to configure a "local" environment that already has `showErrors` set to **true** for you.
+Preside uses ColdBox's environment configuration to configure a "local" environment that already has `showErrors` set to **true** for you.
 If you wish to override that setting, you can do so by creating your own "local" environment function:

 ```luceescript
 // /application/config/Config.cfc